Please be prepared to submit documentation verifying that you have met the requirements of one of the options below:

 Option I:

-Master’s degree from a Maryland-approved program that leads to certification in Gifted and Talented Education, and 27 months of satisfactory teaching experience or clinical experience.
+Master’s degree from a Maryland-approved program approved to lead to licensure in Gifted and Talented Education, including three semester hours of special education coursework, and 27 months of satisfactory teaching experience or clinical experience.

 Option II:

-Master’s degree from an out-of-state program that leads to Gifted and Talented Certification in the state where it is located, and 27 months of satisfactory teaching experience or clinical experience.
+Master’s degree from an out-of-state program that leads to Gifted and Talented licensure, three semester hours of special education coursework, and 27 months of satisfactory teaching experience or clinical experience.

 Option III: